ALTERNATE TITLE: WHY I WON’T BUY YOUR TABLETOP RPG.

 How one talks in a familiar or casual atmosphere is not the same as how a technical manual, or even a novel, is written.
 How I write this blog is not how I write my operations manuals.
-I’m, in a sense, speaking to you here more than I am writing a report.
+I am, in a sense, speaking to you here more than I am writing a report.
 I’m talking to you through the written word as if I am speaking to you personally.
-This is NOT how a technical manual is written.
+How this blog is written is NOT how a technical manual is written.

 My experiences in living and travelling around the world have led me to these simple conclusions.